Tombeau de Merlin: History

 According to the Lancelot-Grail cycle of medieval romances, Merlin withdrew from the world because of his love for the fairy Viviane.
 In another version of the legend, he is locked up by Viviane in a cave.
 The poet Auguste Creuzé de Lesser wrote in 1811 that Merlin was buried in the forest of Brocéliande, a legendary forest whose precise location has never really been identified.

 The modern history of Merlin's tomb begins in 1820, when a judge and scholar from Montfort-sur-Meu, J. C. D. Poignand, published an article in the Brochure des Antiquités Historiques in which he claimed that Merlin was buried in the Forest of Paimpont, in the commune of Saint-Malon-sur-Mel and near the abbey of Talhouet.
 For twenty years the inhabitants searched, hoping to find treasure there.
 In 1825, the writer Blanchard de la Musse associated a gallery grave in the north of the Forest of Paimpont with the tomb of Merlin.
 Théodore Hersart de la Villemarqué also located the tomb of Merlin in these places.
 An 1846 Romantic engraving from the Magasin pittoresque shows a stone circle, non-existent in the Forest of Paimpont, named Tombeau de Merlin and located in the forest of Brocéliande.

 The topography of the Forest of Paimpont was defined by Félix Bellamy in 1889.
 His research, based on Poignand's article and the statements of the inhabitants, led him to settle on this gallery grave as the location of the tomb.
 In 1892, grave robbers digging for the hypothetical treasure of the enchanter destroyed the blocks they could not move.

 Tourist development of Paimpont-Brocéliande began at the same time, though not altogether supported by the local inhabitants.
 In the 1970s, the Breton writer Yann Brekilien opposed the construction of access roads and the loss of the legendary character of Paimpont-Brocéliande.
 It was not until the 1990s that a promotion policy was put in place thanks to the mayor of Ploërmel and the Centre de l'Imaginaire Arthurien, allowing guided tours and the establishment of a protective perimeter around the tomb of Merlin.
 In 2008, the European LEADER programme promoted the restoration of the site, which was in an advanced state of disrepair, and the creation of a tourist footpath known as the "Enchanter's Loop" – a circuit including the Tombeau de Merlin and the Fontaine de Jouvence (Fountain of Youth).

 Contemporary folklore

-In the middle of the monument grows a holly bush on whose branches visitors place all sorts of objects.
-Visitors leave pieces of paper there on which they write the wishes they wish to see granted by Merlin.
+Visitors often leave pieces of paper in the middle of the monument on which they write the wishes they wish to see granted by Merlin.
 The ashes of the dead are also sometimes scattered there.